mainmatter/mainmatter.com/src/workshops/advanced-testing-in-rust.md

       in our suite.
 We will explore a variety of techniques to achieve this, from a bespoke <code>#[test_case]</code> procedural macro to a custom test harness (via <code>libtest_mimic</code>).
+  - heading: Black-box testing
+    text: >
+      We will combine everything we have learned so far into an easy-to-use setup that allows you to run black-box tests against a real database and a real HTTP server, without having to orchestrate multiple commands—just <code>`cargo test`</code> and you are good to go!

 leads:
   - name: Luca Palmieri